awsdocs/aws-java-developer-guide/doc_source/welcome.rst

 The |sdk-java|_ provides a Java API for |AWSlong|.
 Using the SDK, you can easily build Java applications that work with |S3|, |EC2|, |SDB|, and more.
 We regularly add support for new services to the |sdk-java|.
-For a list of the supported services and their API versions that are included with each release of the SDK, view the `release notes`_ for the version that you're working with.
+For a list of the supported services and their API versions that are included with each release of the SDK, view the `Github Release notes <https://github.com/aws/aws-sdk-java#release-notes>`_ for versions after 1.11.82.
+See `release notes`_ here for the older versions.

 .. _additional-resources: